akash1331/flighty/ReadMe.md

 Note that logout for each type of user is given separately for their working in their specified dropdown menu.

-Use the default django admin to view and understand more: http://127.0.0.1:8000/admin/     ---> local https://flighty-7iij.onrender.com/    ---> deployed on render
+Use the default django admin to view and understand more:

+To login as admin, use the given credentials:
+- Username: admin
+- Password: admin

+http://127.0.0.1:8000/admin/     ---> local
+https://flighty-7iij.onrender.com/    ---> deployed on render